JackKelly/JackKelly.github.io/about.md

 permalink: /about/
 ---

-I use artificial intelligence to mitigate climate change (mostly by increasing energy efficiency).
-I finished a post-doc at [Imperial College London](https://www.imperial.ac.uk) in 2017 and I will be starting work as a Research Engineer in [DeepMind](https://deepmind.com)'s Energy team on the 26<sup>th</sup> June 2017.
+I try to mitigate climate change using computer science.
+I am a Research Engineer in [DeepMind](https://deepmind.com)'s Energy team.
+I finished a post-doc at [Imperial College London](https://www.imperial.ac.uk) in 2017.

 Since I was a kid, I've been interested in how biological systems learn & process information; and I've been keen to replicate this in machines.
 I studied [Neuroscience BSc at UCL](http://www.ucl.ac.uk/prospective-students/undergraduate/degrees/neuroscience-bsc/) & absolutely loved it.